 R v W - Inner London Crown Court

-Acquittal in respect of allegations of attempted s18 GBH and threats with a knife.
-Not guilty by reason of insanity found in respect of a third count of possession of a bladed article.
+Acquittal after trial in respect of allegations of attempted s18 GBH and threats with a knife.
+Not guilty by reason of insanity found in respect of the third count of possession of a bladed article.

 R v P - Birmingham Crown Court

-Acted for Defendant charged with membership of a proscribed group contrary to the Terrorism Act, in this internationally reported case
+Acted for Defendant charged with membership of a proscribed group contrary to s11 Terrorism Act 2000, in this internationally reported case

 J v J - Court of Appeal

-Successfully appealed decision which had found client in contempt of Court within civil proceedings
+Successfully appealed County Court decision which had found client in contempt of Court resulting in her immediate imprisonment within civil proceedings

 Successfully advanced insanity defence at trial on behalf of a client accused of attempted murder